JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Different placeholder in the create post wizard depending on if it is a new post, reply or the wizard in the single post/reply page #DONE
 - The feed should be all the replies that the user has posted #DONE
 - Clicking on a reply should open it with the main post above it #DONE
-- Sort replies by likes and number of comments if likes are the same and number of comments is the same and then by newest
+- Sort replies by likes and number of comments if likes are the same and number of comments is the same and then by newest #DONE
+###### The relations for the replies are not being fetched as they are not included in post.replies #DONE
+- Show more under replies that have replies #DONE
-- Show number of replies below each reply and fetch them upon clicking on the show more banner without loading a new page
+- Show number of replies below each reply and fetch them upon clicking on the show Replies banner without loading a new page
-###### The relations for the replies are not being fetched as they are not included in post.replies
 - Lines between the profile pictures and no borders for replies
-- After a reply is posted, the modal should close and the reply will appear on the profile with a replying to {user} banner just like the retweets
 - Replies should also appear on the main feed, with the original post nested inside the reply
-- If there are multiple replies to a single post then the parent should only be shown once
+- If the reply is shown without the parent there should be a banner like for retweets
-- Replies should have a banner above them in the main feed
 - Infinite scroll for the replies of a post, perhaps create a brand new feed

 ### User card on hover on post author
 - Let us implement the same feature inside the PostView component where the user card shows up upon hovering on the post Author

+### Invalidating data
+- Perhaps I should create an array with all the url patterns so that I can clean up the code, or create a function for the invalidation where I pass the current url